gramaziokohler/ros_docker/README.md

     $ docker pull gramaziokohler/ros-base

-Contains ROS and tools to use it over websockers with `rosbridge-suite`.
+Contains ROS and tools to use it over websockets with `rosbridge-suite`.

 ## X11 NoVNC display container